vdh-anssi/opc-ua_security/README.md

  - `$ python3 opcua.py -q "3.1"          -c "ECC, Encrypt, no_reopen, SNoAA, cert, no_switch, lt_leaks"` (30s)
 As we are able to prove this main query "3.1" corresponding to Agr-[S->C], we show that our fixes resolve the attack that was found in the same configurations (see above §5.2 ECC client impersonation attack with "--not_fixed").
 Other configurations can be proven too (see `results.md`).

+To ease the verification, the same commands can be automatically launched by the script `reproduce_proofs.py`:
+ - `$ python3 reproduce_proofs.py -q "Agr-[S->C]" -c "ECC, Encrypt, no_reopen, SNoAA, cert, no_switch, lt_leaks" --reverse`
+(`--reverse` means that we start with 3.1.conf and not with 3.1)

 ##  For the weakened property Agr-[C->S]
 Similarly, the query "3.2" relies on "3.2.axioms", "3.2.A", but also on "3.1.A" and "3.1.C".
 When "ECC" is present in the configuration, we also prove "3.1.axioms" (because "3.1.A" and "3.1.C" assume "3.1.axioms" in that case; see `dependencies.txt`).
+One should launch:
  - `$ python3 opcua.py -q "3.1.axioms" -c "ECC, Encrypt, no_reopen, SSec, cert, no_switch, lt_leaks"` (6s)
  - `$ python3 opcua.py -q "3.1.A"      -c "ECC, Encrypt, no_reopen, SSec, cert, no_switch, lt_leaks"` (1m)
  - `$ python3 opcua.py -q "3.1.C"      -c "ECC, Encrypt, no_reopen, SSec, cert, no_switch, lt_leaks"` (1s)